comethrusws/Dlib_linux_python_3.x/README.md

 ### how releases work

-tag the repo. ci builds wheels for all supported python versions and both arches, uploads artifacts, and attaches them to the release.
+tag the repo, ci builds wheels for all supported python versions and both architectures, uploads artifacts, and attaches them to the release:

 ```bash
 git tag v19.24